“The greatest danger in times of turbulence is not the turbulence itself, but to act with yesterday’s logic.”

 Relevant content

 Asia Summit sessions covered topics that impact programs throughout the region.
-The program also feature ample time for talking with colleagues by including networking discussion breaks in between sessions.
-Content examples include the following:
+The program also featured ample time for talking with colleagues by including networking discussion breaks in between sessions.
+Content examples included the following:

 - New competencies and learning approaches to meet marketplace changes